 Wood Properties

 X. xylocarpa wood is considered highly durable and can be used for bridge and building construction; poles, cross arms, ballies and fence posts; railway sleepers; boat and shipbuilding; textile mill accessories; agricultural implements (Nazma et al 1981).
 Its sapwood is Sapwood pale brownish or pinkish-white and heartwood light to dark reddish-brown, often with dark streaks (Fig. S2).
 This wood is very hard having average density of 850 kg/m3 at 12% m.c.
 Nazma et al (1981) reported average MOR of 81 2.5 kg/cm2 for X. xylocarpa at green condition and 1,097.8 kg/cm2 at air dry condition.
-Similarly, the MOE at green and air dry condition is mentioned 1164005 kg/cm2 and 142,1005 kg/cm2 respectively.
+Similarly, the MOE at green and air-dry condition is mentioned 1164005 kg/cm2 and 142,1005 kg/cm2 respectively.
 The study conducted by Josue (2014) and Sahd et al (2008) on the physical properties of 9-year-old X. xylocarpaplanted in Malaysia is an important contribution to the field of forestry and wood science.
 The researchers used a sample of 9-year-old trees from each species, extracted from their respective plots, and prepared wood specimens from three height levels at both inner and our radial positions.
 This comprehensive approach allows for a more accurate and reliable analysis of the physical properties of X. xylocarpa.
 The results showed that X. xylocarpa has a basic density of 0.72 g/cm3, oven-dry density of 0.78 g/cm3, and green moisture content of 49.8%.
 The shrinkage from green to oven-dry conditions for the radial and tangential directions was also calculated at 3.35% and 5.7% respectively.
 The study also highlights the importance of diameter growth in controlling within-tree variations in physical properties.
 This suggests that environmental factors may play a significant role in the quality of X. xylocarpa wood.
 Additionally, the between-tree variations in some properties were found to be significantly different, indicating the influence of genetic and micro-environmental factors.
 This further emphasizes the need for further research on the properties of X. xylocarpa from different sites and other characteristics such as durability, seasoning, and processing.

 Bui et al (2023) study provides an assessment of the drying characteristics of X. xylocarpa wood sample with dimensions of 50×50×500mm.
 Here they utilized an absolute pressure of 0.12 – 0.217 bar, a temperature range of 45-590℃ and an infrared radiation intensity of 459 -741 W/m2 and results found that increasing both the radiation intensity and drying temperature had a positive impact on the drying process and wood quality.
 The optimal drying regime for X. xylocarpa wood was determined to be Timin= 64.29 h, Demin= 11.68, at a drying temperature of 58.7℃, an infrared radiation intensity of 625.2 W/m2, and a moisture content of dried wood at 10±1% (wb.).
 The study sheds light on the potential benefits of using infrared vacuum drying for wood materials and provides valuable insights and recommendations for future research and practical applications.